 Dancers use dance in many ways, among which are performance, choreography, and teaching.
 Many dancers combine these three areas in their professional lives.
 Performance opportunities are varied and range from work with professional companies to regional dance organizations and university dance programs, and from resident to touring situations.
 Choreographic opportunities may be found in professional or civic companies, in university and college programs, in plays and musicals, movies and television.
 The dancer often combines teaching with actual choreographic work and performing.
 Teaching opportunities may be found in universities, colleges, primary and secondary schools, privately owned studios, civic organizations, or combinations of these.
-Two new and fast growing fields are dance notation and dance technology, which (like musical notation) serve the purpose of recording choreography for posterity, as instruments for analysis of movement, and as creative tools.
-BFA dance majors may complete Specialized Studies in Arts and Community Practice or complete the preparation for K-12 teaching certification.
+Two new and fast growing fields are dance somatics and analysis and dance technology, which (like musical notation) serve the purpose of recording choreography for posterity, as instruments for analysis of movement, and as creative tools.
+BFA dance majors may complete Specialized Studies in Arts and Community Practice.

 Any 24 hours selected from the following; all may also apply toward the major:

 DAN X610 (3) Rhythmic Analysis or DAN X600

 DAN X611 (3) Music & Choreography or DAN X601

 DAA X680 (2) or lower level repertory courses in the 400-499 series

 DAA X681 (2) Dance Performance (or lower level repertory courses in the 400-499 series)

 DAA X200-X209 (up to 8 hrs) Lower level ballet technique courses

 DAA X100-X109 (up to 8 hrs) Lower level modern technique courses